chrisjansson/GBEmu/notes.md

 MBCS:
 MBC1
 	Does 1MB and 2MB roms contain 64 and 128 banks of data or just 63 and 125?
+The current assumption is 64 and 128

 Does special registers that do not take up 8bits need to be masked?
 TAC